EverCrawl/server/architecture.md

 }
 ```

-The potential for parallelization comes from being able to split the arrays into parts and process them individually.
+The potential for parallelization comes from being able to split the arrays into parts and process them on separate threads.